How to reflow solder with a heat gun

 By avoiding these common mistakes, you can enhance the quality and reliability of your reflow soldering process and achieve consistent results.
 Remember to always double-check the manufacturer’s guidelines and consult professional guidance if needed.

-See also Can you use heat gun on cellophane
+See also Can you use a heat gun to solder copper pipe

 Tips and Tricks for Successful Reflow Soldering